sguox002/leetcode/leetcode-all.md

 Most time, greedy approach is incorrect.
 So use it by caution. greedy can often be approached using recursion. greedy focus more on idea instead of algorithm or data structure.

+<<-621	Task Scheduler    		51.1%	Medium
+different tasks A-Z. and can be arranged in any order. n is the cooldown period. the time between two same tasks shall >=n. return the least number of time to finish the task. arrange the most frequent task in n spaced interval, then fill less frequent task.
+- (maxfreq-1)*(n-1)
+- number of maxfreq added.
+- if number of different task cannot fit in the n slots, tasks.size() ->>

+<<-630	Course Schedule III    		33.6%	Hard
+given n courses, each course has duration days and closing day.
+You will start on the 1st day, return max number of course taken.
+greedy: You can start a course <=closing-duration. take shorter courses will have more chances to take more courses, also we need take courses with smallest closing day first.
+- sort by closing day
+- tracking the start time.
+- add the duration into heap
+- if s+duration>closing, try to pop the longest course. key idea: to add current course, pop previous long course can also use dp. similar to longest increasing subsequence. (interval) knapsack:dp[i,time] max number of courses including ith course ->>

 <<-659	Split Array into Consecutive Subsequences    		44.0%	Medium
 given a sorted array, see if you can split into 1 or more subsequence with consecutive integers with length>=3